yuehanwang17mcp/big-data-spring2018/week-08/08_intro-to-d3.md

 });
 ```

 This is an empty array that is then populated with a call to a CSV.
+You can check that the CSV was read in properly by saving, refreshing your browser, and taking a quick look at your console log.
 Within the function, we then call a function that we will define below named `createVisualization()`.

 ### Put the entire D3 chart code into one function called `createVisualization()`